An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Wake Flow Measurement

-Fig.~\ref{634421_velocity} shows the average velocity and turbulence intensity for NACA 634421 airfoil with different types of trailing edges at various measurement points and at a Reynolds number of $1.2\times10^5$.
-The left and right halves in Fig.~\ref{634421_velocity} display the average velocity or fluctuation velocity at distances of 2 mm and 7 mm from the trailing edge apex, respectively.
-The horizontal axis in Fig.~\ref{634421_velocity} represents the offset distance of each measurement point from the trailing edge apex in the positive downstream direction, as shown in Fig.~\ref{measurement_locations}.
+Fig.~\ref{634421_velocity} and Fig.~\ref{634421_velocity_2000} show the mean velocity and fluctuation velocity measurements for the NACA 63(4)-421 airfoil with various trailing edge configurations at a Reynolds number of $1.2 \times 10^5$ and $1.6 \times 10^5$, respectively.
+Each figure includes the mean and fluctuation velocities at distances of 2 mm and 7 mm downstream.
+The horizontal axis indicates the offset distance from the trailing edge apex, as depicted in Fig.~\ref{measurement_locations}.